 The cereal commercial was criticised for containing misleading information that overstated its potential benefits.

-The opera building was lavish and extravagant, so people often questioned whether too much taxpayer money was spent on it.
+The opera building was lavish and extravagant, to the point where people often questioned whether too much taxpayer money was spent on it.

 The local social welfare charity was established to support struggling families with their basic daily needs.